Congo tracing contacts of first Ebola case in eastern city

 It’s a crucial task to contain the spread of Ebola in Goma, home to more than 2 million people and the largest city to confirm a case of the disease since the epidemic here began nearly a year ago.

 “It’s the door of this region to the rest of the world,” said Dr. Harouna Djingarey, infectious disease program manager for the World Health Organization’s regional office in eastern Congo.
-“From here you can fly to go to everywhere in the world.
-If we don’t have the control over the contacts, some high risk contacts may fly, take a plane and go somewhere.”
+“From here you can fly to everywhere in the world.
+If we don’t have the control over the contacts, some high-risk contacts may fly, take a plane and go somewhere.”

-Health experts have long feared that the disease responsible for killing nearly 1,700 people so far since August would make its way eventually to Goma.
-The city is an important transit point for the region and beyond, and also a bustling trade hub drawing travelers from throughout the east.
+Health experts have long feared that the disease responsible for killing nearly 1,700 people since August would eventually make its way to Goma.
+The city is an important transit point for the region and beyond and a bustling trade hub drawing travelers from throughout Congo’s east.

+Speaking at a U.N. meeting in Geneva on the outbreak, Congo’s minister of health, Dr. Oly Ilunga, called the spread of Ebola to Goma “a warning.”

+The head of the World Health Organization, Tedros Adhanom Ghebreyesus, said the development was so worrying that he was reconvening the agency’s emergency committee as soon as possible “to assess the threat of this development.”

+The committee has been convened three times in the past to decide whether or not the epidemic warrants being declared a global emergency; it has declined every time to do so.
+WHO’s Dr. Michael Ryan, who is directing the agency’s Ebola response, said the meeting would be held this week.

+Ryan said 30 contacts in the Goma case had already been vaccinated and the remaining 30 would be vaccinated on Tuesday.

-Congo’s health ministry sought to reassure people late Sunday that the situation was under control, though some already were on edge after learning about the sick pastor.
+Congo’s health ministry sought to reassure people that the situation was under control, though some already were on edge after learning about the sick pastor.

 “God help us if Ebola is now in Goma,” said Baudouine Rudahigwa, 30, who immediately feared the case could prompt restrictions against her and fellow residents.
 “My children are now on alert that they can’t greet or play with others.
 They are washing their hands all the time.”

-The health ministry said that the pastor had preached at seven different churches during his evangelical trip to Butembo, one of the towns hardest hit by Ebola in Congo.
+The health ministry said the pastor, who has not been identified, had preached at seven churches during his evangelical trip to Butembo, one of the towns hardest hit by Ebola in Congo.
 Last Tuesday the preacher fell ill and was seen at home by a nurse before he began his bus trip to Goma.

 Somehow he was able to evade detection during the roadside health checkpoints, when all travelers get off the bus, wash their hands and have their temperature taken.